gabicavalcante/server-python/README.txt

 FEATURES
 ---------

+* MultiThreaded Server [thread/ServerThread.py] and Client [thread/Client] to test the server.
 * I chosen the xml to the rest response.
 * I made a cgi-bin script to handle with the arguments [cgi-bin/cgi-bin.py].
 This script is used by all script cgi-bin.
 * There are a simple parser to create the rest and soap responses